binghe/HOL-Probability/custom/old-extreal/README.md

    (extreal_sub c NegInf = PosInf)`;
 ```

-But it turns out that, with these definitions the commutativity and associativity of extreals are preserved, and this allows simplified antecedents of many lemmas, and makes the original version of Fubini's theorem provable.
+But it turns out that, with these definitions the commutativity and
+associativity of extreals are preserved, and this allows simplified
+antecedents of many lemmas, and makes the original version of Fubini's
+theorem provable.

-## Changed Theorems
+## Added theorems